KrishnanShwetha/Titanic/README.md

-# Titanic
-Data Processing and Analysis of the Titanic Dataset
+# Data Processing and Analysis of the Titanic Dataset

 About the data: